Jumble123/virtual-swiper-slides-angular8/README.md

 # virtual-swiper-slides-angular8
-Basic example of creating virtual slides with Swiper within an Angular 8 Application
+Basic example of creating virtual slides with Swiper within an Angular 8 Application using <code>renderSlide()</code> function

 Notice that:
 <ul>